8 Wonderful Things to do in Caye Caulker

 The reef is a significant habitat for several threatened species, including marine turtles, West Indian manatees and the American marine crocodile.

-Visit The Split
+Visit the Split

 Walk Around the Island